sl-lang/sll/changelog/latest.md

 ## Added

+- Ability to add etxtures to the UI
 - Ability to create UI elements without the parent UI, for layout calculation purposes
 - Ability to serialize and deserialize UI elements and layouts
+- Functions to update descriptors and push constants: `gfx:pipeline$update_descriptor` and `gfx:pipeline$update_push_constant`
 - Implemented filter layouts in the UI extension
+- Push constant allocation in GFX pipeline config
 - UI elements: `ui:element:button` and `ui:element:slider`

 ## Updated